louise-hayes/json-parse-node-app/README.md

 #videoMode
 VideoModeSelect#videoMode
 ```
-This is an example of a compound:
+This is an example of a compound as it resides in the JSON object:
 { class: 'VideoModeSelect', identifier: 'videoMode' }

-In format class#identifier	that exist on same node.
+This compund sample is in the format class#identifier - they exist on the same node.

+### Samples of compound input strings by user:
 CvarSelect#supersample
+VideoModeSelect#videoMode